department-of-veterans-affairs/va.gov-team/products/va-mobile-app/Teams/QA and Release/Policies/Policy - Availability Framework Usage.md

 -----------------------

 ### When there pre-production situation:

  1.)
 Upcoming situation has been identified that could warrant using Availability Framework

  2.)
-Discussion with POs on if we should use AF
+Discussion with POs on if Mobile should use AF
    - Gather as much requirements / expectations from the POs / Length of time until resolution  / maintenance windows coverage

  3.)
-PO approves the use of AF
+PO approves the use of AF, impacted Team reaches out with

  4.)
 Meeting with FE, Content, and QA to determine AF implementation - pull them from their applicable teams
    - Location, Content, Component, Solution immplemntation, Timing for turning on and off